 The Legalities of Delta 10 THC in Hawaii

-The state of Hawaii has strict CBD laws than most and doesn’t allow the sale of specific products infused with CBD, such as foods, beverages, and cosmetics.
+The State of Hawaii has strict CBD laws than most and doesn’t allow the sale of specific products infused with CBD, such as foods, beverages, and cosmetics.

-Like California, the state follows federal guidelines for approval from the Food and Drug Administration.
+Like California, the State follows federal guidelines for approval from the Food and Drug Administration.

 The state of Hawaii is taking a new approach to hemp and marijuana by recognizing the difference between them.
-The legislature has passed a bill that clarifies that hemp-derived cannabinoids are exempted from their Controlled Substances Act.
+The legislature has passed a bill that clarifies that hemp-derived cannabinoids are exempted from the Controlled Substances Act.

 This means that Delta 10 THC derived from hemp is not a controlled substance in Hawaii.

 Can You Find Delta 10 Listed In The Controlled Substances Act?